 He looked back at the bushes and saw Fancy’s pink dress through the thick leaves.
 When she saw him looking back, she gave him the ‘o.k.’ signal with her fingers, a look of concern on her face.

 Taking a deep breath, he slowly turned the doorknob and found it to be unlocked.
 The door crept opened to reveal a tightly neat living area; the glare from the fireplace flickered along the walls and the ceiling.
 His outstretched silhouette from the moonlight covered the floor.

-Reaffirming his grip on his weapon, he slowly made his way into the room.
+Reaffirming the grip on his weapon, Nolan slowly made his way into the room.
 He scanned it intently, hoping his eyes would adjust to the darkness quickly.
 That’s when he heard the creaking footsteps coming from the kitchen.
 He readied himself, raising his weapon toward the kitchen door.
 It opened slightly; a hand wrapping around the door’s edge.

 Nolan tightened his trigger-finger.
-“Come out!
-Slowly!”
-He ordered, his voice cold and harsh.
+“Come out… slowly.”
+He ordered, his voice was cold and harsh.